The Lord John arrived in Stroud some twenty years ago, occupying what was once the town's Post Office.

 Historic Interest

 The Lord John takes its name from Lord John Russell, MP for Stroud.
-Russell Street and nearby John Street are both named after Lord John Russell, remembered in the name of this Wetherspoon pub.
+Russell Street and nearby John Street are both named after Lord John Russell after whom this pub is named.
 Lord Russell was MP for Stroud and also the architect of the Great Reform Act of 1832.

 This Pub serves 3 changing beers and 3 regular beers.